-I’ve been an engineer for two decades and change, worked for several small companies and startups, both as part of the team and as team lead.
-I’ve also worked for a few very large companies, and worked in academia for a few more years.
+I’ve been an engineer for around a quarter-century now, worked for several small companies and startups, both as part of the team and as team lead.
+I’ve also worked for a few multinationals, and worked in academia for a few more years.
 I prefer working on the back-end fundamentals of a system, and the further down the software stack the better.
 I’ve maintained legacy systems, developed existing systems, installed new systems and architected entirely bespoke solutions.
 I’ve worked in the lab, I’ve worked in the back office, I’ve worked in the data center, I’ve worked facing the client, and I’ve pitched to VCs.
-I’m happiest when working on problems that are more substance than hype, more technical than marketing, and where the problem pushes me to new technical limits.

 Previously I’ve worked